Kit car: South Africa

+The specialist car builder Hi-Tech Automotive does not venture to supply cars in kit form at all, but only builds fully-assembled "turnkey-minus" continuation series cars with chassis, bodywork and interior trim finished off, ready for engine installation.
+Almost all cars are exported, mostly to the United States as "glider kits".

 Sweden

 Technically, kit cars are not allowed in Sweden, but provided that most of the components and material are sourced by the builder personally it is possible to register them as amateur built vehicles.
 Before the law requiring a mandatory crash test in 1970 there was a booming kit car industry in Sweden with most companies basing their kits on the VW Beetle chassis.
-By the time amateur built vehicles were once again allowed in 1982, all kit car makers in Sweden were out of business.
+By the time amateur-built vehicles were once again allowed in 1982, all kit car makers in Sweden were out of business.

-The inspection (SVA equivalent) in Sweden is handled by the car builder's association SFRO who makes two inspections; one when the car has reached the rolling chassis stage and the second when the car is finished.
-Amateur built cars are currently limited to a power ratio of 15 kW per 100 kg (182 hp/ton).
-Until 2003 the limit was 10 kW per 100 kg, so for very light cars (like a Lotus 7 type car) it was a problem to find a suitable engine.
+The inspection (SVA equivalent) in Sweden is handled by the car builders' association SFRO who does two inspections: one when the car has reached the rolling chassis stage and the second when the car is finished.
+Amateur-built cars are currently limited to a power ratio of 15 kW per 100 kg (182 hp/ton).
+Until 2003, the limit was 10 kW per 100 kg, so for very light cars (like a Lotus 7 type car) it was a problem to find a suitable engine.